PaulFrankling/proper_clobber/README.md

 > You need to create a new Django secret key too which can be taken from the [Django secret key generator](https://miniwebtool.com/django-secret-key-generator/).

-Once you have the added the environmental variables and their relevant keys, you need to migrate the the models to set your database.
+Once you have the added the environmental variables and their relevant keys, you need to migrate the the models to set up your database.

 * Firstly, input in the terminal: